 Not everyone has a ton of money to spend on a car subwoofer.
 Believe me, I’ve been there too.
-Finding the best budget car subwoofer for your money doesn’t have to take hours and hours of research.
+Finding the best budget car subwoofer for your money can take hours of research.

-Since the word “budget” generally means low-cost, I’ll keep my recommendations under $50 and $100.
+Since the word “budget” means low-cost, I’ll keep my recommendations under $50 and $100.
 You’ll be surprised what you can get for under $100!

 Infographic – How to buy the best budget car subwoofer

 To get the best subwoofer for your money, you’ll need to buy one that’s a good compromise of a number of factors: